dchikitsa-health/dChikitsaBot/README.md

 ![photo_2022-04-25_13-03-24](https://user-images.githubusercontent.com/82867130/165044583-8929f31c-d35f-4e92-bbc2-7b2728bfd246.jpg)

 ## How to run this code:

-run this command in the command line: mvn spring-boot:run
+Run this command in the command line: mvn spring-boot:run